lydell/elm-safe-virtual-dom/README.md

 4. Attributes are easier to diff.

 I explain those points more in the [properties-vs-attributes.md](https://github.com/lydell/html/blob/safe/properties-vs-attributes.md) file. (elm/html already had that file.
 I extended it with the numbered list at the end.)

+For the above reasons, it’s recommended to use [omnibs/elm-css](https://github.com/rtfeldman/elm-css/pull/598) if you use elm-css. elm-css basically has a copy of `Html.Attributes` which needs the same changes as I made in elm/html.

 #### elm/browser